Donald Trump lands in New York to face criminal charges

 The former president returns to New York City for his historic arraignment in Manhattan

-Donald Trump has landed in New York ahead of a historic arraignment in Manhattan criminal court to face charges connected to hush money payments allegedly made to an adult film star in the leadup to his 2016 election.
+Donald Trump has landed in New York ahead of a historic arraignment in a Manhattan criminal court to face charges connected to hush money payments allegedly made to an adult film star in the lead up to his 2016 election.

-His Boeing 757 arrived at LaGuardia Airport shortly after 3pm ET 3 April before his caravan escorted him to his Trump Tower on Fifth Avenue, the headquarters for his Trump Organization and the namesake skyscraper from where he launched his first presidential campaign after descending his beloved “golden escalators” in 2015.
+His Boeing 757 arrived at LaGuardia Airport shortly after 1500 local time [2000 GMT] before his caravan escorted him to his Trump Tower on Fifth Avenue, the headquarters for his Trump Organisation and the namesake skyscraper from where he launched his first presidential campaign after descending his beloved “golden escalators” in 2015.

 Mr Trump does not intend to stay long, however, though his supporters are expected to protest outside the courthouse where throngs of reporters and international news media have camped for several days; Mr Trump has scheduled a press conference back at Mar-a-Lago that same night.